Before you begin

 - Create dedicated groups such as

 Google Cloud Users and Google Ads Usersin your external IdP.
-Provision these groups to G Suite and apply the right default settings to them.
+Provision these groups to Google Workspace and apply the right default settings to them.
 You can then control access by modifying group memberships in your external IdP.

 Impact of the default OU on account migration

-If you have identified existing consumer accounts that you plan to migrate to Cloud Identity or G Suite, the default OU plays a special role.
-If you migrate a consumer account to Cloud Identity or G Suite, that account is always placed into the default OU and not part of any groups.
+If you have identified existing consumer accounts that you plan to migrate to Cloud Identity or Google Workspace, the default OU plays a special role.
+If you migrate a consumer account to Cloud Identity or Google Workspace, that account is always placed into the default OU and not part of any groups.

 To migrate a consumer account, you have to initiate an account transfer.
 This transfer has to be approved by the owner of the consumer account.
 As an administrator, you have limited control when the owner might give consent and you can therefore complete the transfer.

 When the transfer is complete, all settings applied to the default OU take effect on the migrated user account.
 Make sure that these settings grant a base level of access to Google services so that the associated employee's ability to work is not impeded.